 The Company maintains a retirement plan (the "Plan"), pursuant to Section 401(k) of the Internal Revenue Code, for eligible participants to make voluntary contributions of a portion of their annual compensation, on a deferred basis, subject to limitations provided by the Internal Revenue Code.
-The Company may make a contribution to employee accounts at the discretion of the Board of Directors.
+The Company may make a contribution to employee accounts at the discretion of Senior Management.